-GE foods and ingredients can only be sold in New Zealand if they have been assessed for safety by FSANZ and approved by the ANZFSC, a council of Australian and New Zealand health ministers.
-There are now71 FSANZ approved GE food products able to be sold in New Zealand.
+GE foods and ingredients can only be sold in New Zealand if they have been assessed for safety by FSANZ and approved by the ANZFSC, a council of Australian, and New Zealand health ministers.
+There are now 78 FSANZ-approved GE food products permitted to be sold in New Zealand.
 As of 2001, under Standard A18/1.5.2 of the Australia New Zealand Food Standards Code, which outlines the legal requirements for the sale and labeling of GE food, all GE foods sold in New Zealand must be labeled.
-This means that any food, food ingredient, food additive, food processing aid, or flavoring that contains genetically engineered DNA or protein must have this fact noted on the label with at least the specific wording "genetically modified."
+This means that any food, food ingredient, food additive, food processing aid or flavoring that contains genetically engineered DNA or protein must be noted on the label with at least the specific wording "genetically modified."
 If a food or ingredient has altered characteristics, the same wording "genetically modified" must be on the label.
-For example, if oil was made from a plant that had been GE so that its oil boils at a higher temperature, the oil would have to be labeled, even though no GE material would be present.
+For example, if oil derived from a GE plant, was boiled at a higher temperature, then the oil would still have to be labeled, even though no GE material would be present.
 A GE ingredient does not have to be listed on the label when:

-- It is a flavoring in the food and makes up less than 0.1% of that food; or - An ingredient unintentionally contains GE material at levels of less than 1% of that ingredient; or - It is a highly refined food, other than that with altered characteristics, where the effect of the refining process is to remove novel DNA and/or novel protein; - It is a processing aid or food additive, except where novel DNA and/or novel protein from the processing aid or food additive remains present in the food to which it has been added;
+- It is a flavoring in the food and makes up less than 0.1% of that food; or - An ingredient unintentionally contains GE material at levels of less than 1% of that ingredient; or - It is a highly refined food, other than that with altered characteristics, where the effect of the refining process is to remove novel DNA and/or novel protein; and - It is a processing aid or food additive, except where novel DNA and/or novel protein from the processing aid or food additive remains present in the food to which it has been added;

-Genetically engineered foods are labeled to help consumers make an informed choice about the food they buy.
+Genetically engineered foods are labeled to provide information to consumers.
 They are not labeled for safety reasons, as only those GE foods assessed by FSANZ as safe are approved for sale.
-Negative content labeling such as "GE Free" is not addressed as part of the labeling standard.
+Negative content labeling such as "GE-free" is not addressed as part of the labeling standard.
 Meat and other products from animals that have been fed GE feeds do not need to be labeled as GE.
 Also, there are no labeling requirements for foods prepared in restaurants, either as takeaways or eaten on site (this includes takeaway meals prepared in supermarkets).